 Specifies the maximum level of security supported by a server.
-The value of this variable is specified as a list of association options-see the Artix Security Guide for more details about association options.
+The value of this variable is specified as a list of association options.

 This policy can be upgraded programmatically using either the QOP or the EstablishTrust policies.

 tcp_options_policy:no_delay

 When this policy is set, the iiop_tls plug-in reads this policy's value instead of the policies:iiop:tcp_options_policy:no_delay policy's value.